ds-04/slurm_su_bank_python3/README.md

 Above we see the test1 account has user members user{1..3}.
 Usage by submitted user jobs on the test1 account will propogate/accumulate, and in this example it'll be test1's SUs in the bank/DB that will be compared to the overall <b>RawUsage</b> stored by SLURM accounting.

 # Setup

+## User

+Clone this repo/code on the SLURM master node. e.g. into a new directory, /etc/slurm_bank.
+Make ownership and user of program the slurm user (not root!).

 ## Vars